kubernetes-sigs/kubebuilder/docs/book/src/cronjob-tutorial/api-design.md

 and limits on pods in Kubernetes.

-They conceptually work similar to floating point numbers: they have a significand, base, and exponent.
+They conceptually work similar to floating point numbers: they have a significant, base, and exponent.
 Their serializable and human readable format uses whole numbers and suffixes to specify values much the way we describe computer storage.